makovalab-psu/nonBKinetics/SupNote4/Readme.md

-Scripts for Supplementary Note 4
+Scripts for Supplementary Note 4 and Table S9